Dependence-Aware, Unbounded Sound Predictive Race Detection: Conclusion

 \BR and \WBR analyses improve over existing predictive analyses by incorporating precise notions of data and control dependence, finding more races both in theory and in practice while retaining linear (in trace length) run time and thus unbounded analysis. \BR analysis maintains \WCP analysis's soundness while increasing race coverage. \WBR analysis finds all data races that can be predicted from an observed execution; not all \WBR-races are predictable races, but \checkWBRRace can efficiently filter false races.
 Experiments show that our new approaches find many predictable races in real programs that prior approaches are unable to find.
 These properties and results suggest that our contributions advance the state of the art in predictive race detection analysis.

 \begin{acks}

 We thank Rob LaTour for early help with this project.
 Thanks to Steve Freund for making RoadRunner publicly available and providing help with using and modifying it.
+Thanks to Andreas Pavlogiannis, Umang Mathur, and Mahesh Viswanathan for providing the execution in Figure~\ref{fig:wr-wr-conflict:counterexample}, which is a soundness counterexample for a previous version of \BR.
 Thanks to the anonymous reviewers for their thorough and insightful feedback.

 \end{acks}

 [1]{\unskip} \iftoggle{extended-version}{